Updated November, 2022

 - Food grade soybeans - Soybeans with traits that are desirable for certain food uses including high-protein products produced from soy milk and fermented food products.

 - Natto - A high protein food consisting of sticky, fermented whole soybeans cooked in Bacillus natto.
-Its unusual aroma and strong flavor make it useful as a food condiment or relish in Japan.
+Its unusual aroma and strong flavor make it useful as a food condiment or relish in Japanese cuisine.
 Natto soybeans are typically very smallseeded (5,000 seeds per pound or more) varieties with light-colored hila and very round seeds.
 These soybeans are high in carbohydrates and low in calcium in order to maximize fermentation.

 - Miso - A fermented soybean paste with a consistency that is slightly softer than peanut butter.
-It is a high protein, low caloric product that is used as a brine seasoning base in many soups and sauces in Asia.
+It is a high protein, low caloric product that is used as a brine seasoning base in many soups and sauces in Asian cuisine.
 Miso soybeans are typically medium to large-seeded varieties with a clear hila and a bright yellow seed coat.
 These soybeans should have high carbohydrate content and low oil and calcium content.

 - Tofu - A soft, white soybean curd made by coagulating soybean milk.
-High in protein and oil, it is widely used in Aisan cultures.
+High in protein and oil, it is widely used in Asian cultures.
 Tofu soybeans are typically large-seed (less than 2,000 seeds per pound) varieties with gray pubescence and a clear or imperfect black hila.
 These soybeans are high in protein (greater than 42%) and usually have very little yellow-colored seed coats.

-- Nimame - Dry beans which are cooked in Japan with vegetables and meat in much the same way as pinto or navy beans are cooked.
+- Nimame - Dry beans which are cooked in Japanese cuisine with vegetables and meat in much the same way as pinto or navy beans are cooked.
 Nimame soybeans typically are very large-seeded (less than 1,800 seeds per pound) varieties with a gray pubescence and a clear hila.
 High protein (greater than 42%), rounded seeds, and good visual appearance are important traits for this soybean.

 - Lipoxygenase - An enzyme that causes soybean and some soy foods to have an undesirable beany or grassy flavor.
 Reducing the activity of this enzyme results in soy foods that have a milder, more desirable flavor.

-- Low lipoxygenase soybean - Varieties of soybeans that are lacking one or more of the three known liposygenase enzymes.
+- Low lipoxygenase soybean - Varieties of soybeans that are lacking one or more of the three known lipoxygenase enzymes.
 These soybeans have a nutty flavor as compared with normal soybeans which have a beany or grassy flavor.

 - Corn wet milling - The process of chemically or biochemically separating corn into chemical components using water, grinding, and centrifugation.
 The most important separation is between the endosperm starch and protein.
 Primary products of wet milling include starch, gluten meal, gluten feed, and oil.
 Starch can be further processed into high fructose corn syrup, glucose, fructose, ethanol and other products.